miguelfrocha/gettingcleaningdata/README.md

 4. Appropriately labels the data set with descriptive variable names
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject

-In this file, the code is fully commented to allow
+In this file, the code is fully commented to allow to easily understand all steps.

 The resulting tidy dataset produced by this pipeline is given in the file *result-tidy-data.txt*.
 This includes the variables listed and explained in the codebook (*CodeBook.md*).